dermatologist/dhti/README.md

     - Username: admin
     - Password: Admin123

 You will see the new conch in the left margin.
-Click on it to see the UI.
+Click on **Dhti aa** to see the UI.
 This is just a template, though.
 You can build your own conchs!
+Add some text to the text area and click on **Submit**.
+You will see the summarized text above the textbox in about 30 seconds.
+(The LLM is running in your local machine!)
 You can remove the services by: `dhti-cli docker -d`

 :hugs: **Thank you for trying out Dhanvantari!**